-Privacyinternational.org, note on Colombia, at: https://privacyinternational.org/state-privacy-colombia#dataprotection.
+Privacyinternational.org, note on Colombia, at: https://privacyinternational.org/state-privacy/58/state-privacy-colombia#dataprotection.

-Human Right/ Normative framework Intended effects (references in the Agreement) Observed effects Kind of effect Scale of effect Potentially affected population groups - ICESCR, Art.
-11 - CESCR General Comment No. 12 - Protocol of San Salvador, Art.
-12 & 17 - CEDAW, Art.
+Human Right/ Normative framework Intended effects (references in the Agreement) Observed effects Kind of effect Scale of effect Potentially affected population groups - CEDAW, Art.
 12 & 14 - CRPD, Art.
 24 & 26 - CRC, Art.
-24 & 27 health) could improve food safety.
-The Parties commitments under Title III Trade in goods, Chapter 1, Section 4 on impact on food safety.
-This view was confirmed by stakeholder consultations and discussions with experts.
-According to the economic analysis, food sectors in Colombia experienced a mixed impact from the trade liberalisation under the Agreement in terms of production.
-Sub-sectors like VFN (+0.9%), crops (+0.5%), other food products (+0.4%) have increased production.
-Other sectors, like animal products (-0.3%), bovine cattle sheep and goats (-0.3%), meat products (-0.3%), oil seeds (-0.2%), have experienced marginal decreases in production.
+24 & 27 availability and accessibility. of production.
+Sub-sectors like VFN (\pm 0.9%), crops (\pm 0.5%), other food products (\pm 0.4%) have increased production.
+Other sectors, like animal products (\pm 0.3%), bovine cattle sheep and goats (\pm 0.3%), meat products (\pm 0.3%), oil seeds (\pm 0.2%), have experienced marginal decreases in production.
 When these production effects are compared to the export effects of the Agreement for these same sectors, it is possible to isolate the impact of the Agreement on domestic food availability.
 The largest effect in absolute terms is in the VFN sector.
 Total Colombian production increased by 46 USD million (out of a total production of 5.3 USD billion) while exports increased by 62 USD million.
 This means that 16 USD million out of 5.3 USD billion domestic production is exported more than before (0.3%).
 Given these marginal changes, we conclude that domestic food availability was not significantly impacted by the Agreement. of living - UDHR, Art.
 25 - ICESCR, Art.
 11 - Protocol of San Trade in goods, Chapter 1 on market access for goods, Section 2 on the elimination of customs duties (in particular, Article 22) as well as commitments under Title IV Trade in services and Establishment Chapter could lead to cheaper prices for goods, higher GDP, more employment opportunities, and, in the long run, more tax revenue for the government, increasing public funds that can be spent on social protection programmes for various (esp. vulnerable) population groups.
-Commitments under Title III Trade in goods, Chapter 1, Section 4 on agricultural goods (in particular, Article 33 on administration and Poverty levels have decreased in Colombia, but poverty remains consistently higher in rural areas compared to urban areas and a very high share of indigenous peoples and Afro-Colombian population live in poverty (see Annex E-1).
-The economic analysis shows that the Agreement has contributed to an increase in Colombia's exports and domestic production overall.
-However, sectoral divergencies in employment suggest that the impact of the Agreement on the right to an adequate standard of living has also been mixed - positive impact of the Agreement for the workers from growing sectors and negative impact for the workers from declining sectors (see right to work).
-TRQs are included in the Agreement to limit the increase in imports for certain sensitive products.
+Commitments under Title III Trade in goods, Chapter 1, Section 4 on agricultural goods (in particular, Article 33 on administration and implementation of TRQs could lead to improvements/deterioration of the rights of workers from the affected sectors due to possible gain/loss of TRQs are included in the Agreement to limit the increase in imports for certain sensitive products.
 With some of the TRQs granted by Colombia fully used by EU exporters (e.g. in sweet corn, milk and cream powder), they have protected Colombian farmers by imposing an EU export maximum.
 For example, for dairy, the economic analysis shows a negligible decrease in domestic dairy production in Colombia, combined with a small increase in exports to the EU: The pressure on small-scale domestic farmers in Colombia from EU imports does increase, but this effect is capped by the TRQs (Delgado and Hawkins 2020).
-Hence the TRQ is for some products an important safeguard mechanism for smallholder Direct Minor Workers from affected sectors, small scale producers
+Hence the TRQ is for some products an important safeguard mechanism for smallholder Direct Minor Workers from affected sectors, small scale producers Right to the enjoyment of the highest attainable standard of Intellectual Property, Chapter 3, Section 5 (in particular, Article 230 (4) on Colombia provides patent protection for pharmaceutical products in line with the TRIPS WTO Agreement.
+Patent term restoration (PTR) due to administrative government delays through such measures as supplementary protection certificates (SPCs) is not possible for in- Minor Population of Colombia, affected